christianpoulsen/fullstack-typescript-react-apollo-example/README.md

 The client and the server should be run separately.

+The server connects to a MySQL database hosted by AWS's RDS service.
+So before you can connect, you need to set the needed environment variables:

+<code>RDS_HOSTNAME</code>

+<code>RDS_USERNAME</code>

+<code>RDS_PASSWORD</code>

+<code>RDS_PORT</code>

-Start by ensuring both have the necessary packages installed to run the application.
+Ensure both client and server have the necessary packages installed to run the application.
 Go inside each folder and run:

 <code>npm install</code>